Laser Diode Driver Basics and Circuit Design Fundamentals

 A Brief Overview of Laser Diodes:

-In order to understand what laser diode drivers are and why they are important, it's important to understand a few of the key featues of laser diode devices.
+In order to understand why laser diode drivers are important, it's important to understand a few of the key featues of laser diode devices.
 These devices require special attention to how they are turned on, operated and turned off.
-There is a lot of detailed information about laser diodes online.
-But in short, a laser diode is a semiconductor device made of two different materials.
+A laser diode is a semiconductor device made of two different materials.
 One a P-material, the other an N-material, sandwiched together.
 Forward electrical bias across the P-N junction causes the respective holes and electrons from opposite sides of the junction to combine giving off a photon in the process of each combination.
 The junction area’s surfaces (cavity) are to a mirror like finish.
-Those who know laser theory know what happens when there are photons bouncing around a polished cavity.
 The electrical bias for the junction needs to be a stable, low-noise, transient free current source.

 Laser Diode Construction Image

-This short article provides basic information on laser diode drivers, aka constant current sources, why they are important in control and protection of these devices.
-It provides a basic overview of how laser diode drivers work and the many types of laser diode drivers available in the industry.
+This short article provides basic information on laser diode drivers, and why they should be used to bias a laser diode instead of a standard DC supply.
+It provides a basic overview of how they work and the many types of drivers available.

 What is a Laser Diode Driver?
 And What is a Constant Current Source?

-A driver is a constant current source.
+A laser diode driver is a constant current source.
 Here is a helpful short video on YouTube explaining constant current and constant voltage sources, and why current sources are preferred for controlling laser diodes.
-If you’re offended by its simplicity … our apologies.

 Understanding Tuning Coefficients and Efficiency: